 Of course storage space at home is a precious commodity.
 So if you need an extra place to bunk in your abode, look up toward your tippy-top floor.
-Is it currently a creepy, dark space filled with unloved stuff?
-Well, it is time to ditch the junk so you can create a dreamy sleeping space.
-We think attic bedrooms are extra charming thanks to architectural features like sloped or vaulted ceilings and dormer windows.
+It's time to ditch the junk so you can create a dreamy sleeping space.
+Attic bedrooms are extra charming thanks to architectural features like sloped or vaulted ceilings and dormer windows.
 To help you unleash your attic's super cozy potential, take a peek at these homey examples.

 01 of 12